MoMa: A Modular Deep Learning Framework for Material Property Prediction: Experimental Details

 We primarily adopt the dataset setup proposed by \citet{chang2022towards}.
-Specifically, we select 35 datasets from Matminer \citep{ward2018matminer} for our study, categorizing them into 18 high-resource material tasks, with sample sizes ranging from 10,000 to 132,000 (an average of 35,000 samples), and 17 low-data tasks, with sample sizes ranging from 522 to 8,043 (an average of 2,111 samples).
+Specifically, we select 35 datasets from Matminer \citep{ward2018matminer} for our study, categorizing them into 18 high-resource material datasets, with sample sizes ranging from 10,000 to 132,000 (an average of 35,000 samples), and 17 low-data datasets, with sample sizes ranging from 522 to 8,043 (an average of 2,111 samples).

-The high-resource tasks are utilized for training the \name \ Hub modules, as their larger data volumes are likely to encompass a wealth of transferrable material knowledge.
+The high-resource datasets are utilized for training the \name \ Hub modules, as their larger data volumes are likely to encompass a wealth of transferrable material knowledge.
 A detailed introduction of these \name \ Hub datasets is included in \cref{tab:high-data}.

-The low-data tasks serve as downstream datasets to evaluate the effectiveness of \name \ and its baselines.
+The low-data datasets serve as downstream tasks to evaluate the effectiveness of \name \ and its baselines.
+A detailed introduction is included in \cref{tab:low-data}.
 This setup mimics real-world materials discovery scenarios, where downstream data are often scarce.
-To ensure robust and reliable comparison results, we exclude two downstream datasets with exceptionally small data sizes (fewer than 20 testing samples) from our experiments, as their limited data could lead to unreliable conclusions.
-A detailed introduction is included in \cref{tab:low-data}.
+Compared to the benchmark in \citet{chang2022towards}, we exclude two low-data datasets with exceptionally small data sizes (fewer than 20 test samples) from our experiments, as their limited data could lead to unreliable conclusions.

 Following \citet{chang2022towards}, all datasets are split into training, validation, and test sets with a ratio of 7:1.5:1.5.
-For the downstream low-data tasks, the splitting is performed randomly for 5 times to ensure the stability of evaluation.
+For the downstream low-data datasets, we follow the exact splitting provided by \citet{chang2022towards} to ensure a fair comparison.